Gluten Free Cheese Crackers — taste like Gluten Free Cheese Straws, but are easier to make — no special equipment needed.

 What God hath brought together, let no bad cheese straw put asunder.

 But over the years as we realized that gluten and my husband aren’t a match made in heaven, I let go of cheese straw making.

 (And apparently, I also let go of an integral piece to my cookie press.
 Hence the reason you see before you Cheese Crackers, not straws.
 This dough would work just as well piped/pressed out into straws.
 But without a working cookie press, cookies are the best option.)

-So when this month’s Recipe ReDux rolled around and we challenged members to re-create a favorite crunchy snack, I decided it was time to update this beloved Southern staple and make them gluten free.
+I recently decided it was time to update this beloved Southern staple and make them gluten free.

 The results were UH-MAZING.

 My husband’s response to tasting them was “These may be the best things you’ve made in years.”

 Who knows if that’s just the absence talking of not having had a cheese straw in so many years… or the wisdom that comes with nearly 20 years of marriage.
 Telling your wife something like that ensures you will definitely get another batch and another and another.Print